Lytwest/Lytwest/readme.md

 <a href="https://lytwest.live">
 <img src="https://komarev.com/ghpvc/?username=lytwest"/>
 </a>
 <h4> Hi, I'm Lytwest!
 I'm a professional graphic designer as well as a developer.
-I'm a high school student and I can speak more than 3 languages.
+I'm a nursing student in Dogus University and I can speak more than 3 languages.
 I continue to improve myself in my field.</b></h4>
 <h3>
 👨‍💻 Portfolio: https://lytwest.live<br/>
 📫 How to reach me: contact@lytwest.live <br/>